How To Choose a Pest Control Company

 Safety

-You will want to understand the precautions for the pesticides being used around your house, for the sake of your family, your pets, and yourself.
-Your pest control technician should supply information about any pesticides they plan on using, whether they are low toxicity or non-toxic, and (if not) what safety measures they plan to take.
-All pesticides (except minimum-risk ones) should be registered with the EPA.
+It's important to understand the precautions around pesticides used in your house, for the sake of your family, your pets, and yourself.
+Your pest control provider should provide information about the pesticides they will be using, whether they are low toxicity or non-toxic, and (if not) what safety measures they have in place.
+All pesticides (except minimum-risk ones) need to be registered with the EPA.

 Treatment Methods